 preserve is the first in Turner Contemporary’s new Art+Environment programme strand, where curatorial research is generously supported by the John Ellerman Foundation.

-The exhibition is generously supported by Thomas Dane Gallery, Henry Moore Foundation and Alexandra and Guy Halamish.
-Additional support comes from the Exhibition Supporters’ Circle: Helen van der Meij-Tcheng, Ivor Braka Ltd, and further supporters who wish to remain anonymous.
+The exhibition is generously supported by Thomas Dane Gallery, Annet Gelink Gallery, Henry Moore Foundation and Alexandra and Guy Halamish.
+Additional support comes from the Exhibition Supporters’ Circle: Sarah Griffin, Helen van der Meij-Tcheng, Ivor Braka Ltd, and further supporters who wish to remain anonymous.
 The learning project An Apple a Day is funded by Farming in Protected Landscapes programme from DEFRA, the Kent Downs National Landscape (Kent Downs Area of Outstanding Natural Beauty), with an additional grant from The Lunaria Trust.
 The exhibition was shortlisted for the Freelands Award 2022.
-Lees Court Estate and Creating Nature’s Corridors are Project Partners and In-Kind Supporters.
+Lees Court Estate, Creating Nature’s Corridors and grow fruit Trees are Project Partners and In-Kind Supporters.
 Turner Contemporary thanks our public funders, Kent County Council and Arts Council England, for their continued support.

 View full biography